EricMFink/CivPro/_pages/syllabus.md

 ##### Notes:

 - Relevant sections from the Clermont hornbook are listed for each unit.
 These are optional, but you may find them helpful to get an overview before reading the Casebook assignments.
-- Click & Learn assignments are listed with their corresponding course units.
 - This class will not meet on September 24 and October 10.